samuel-vojtas/bio-proj/README.md

   generator: 37
 ```

-The evaluation meterics for it are shown below:
+The evaluation metrics for it are shown below:

 ```python
 # To train it from scratch